donatienLeray/WortEx/tasks.md

         images/
             backgound.png
     data/
-        words.txt
+        7_words.txt
+        german.txt
+    requirements.txt
+    README.md
+    tasks.md
+    .gitignore
 ```

 ## Backend

+## Starting script

+- [ ] 1.
+Before a game can be luched check if all neede dependencys are installed. (python > 3.6, win: findstr, else : grep or rgrep)

+- [ ] 2. run `pip install -r requirements.txt`

 ### Loading words

 - [x] 1. have a list with all german words with seven letters (Dodo)
+  - [ ] 1.1 Sort them by difficulty (see [Point System](/tasks.md#point-system))

-- [x] 2. choose one of them randomly and display it letters in a random order (Dodo)
+- [ ] 2. choose one of them randomly according to given diffivulty (Dodo)

 - [ ] 3. for each 7 etter word make a lookuptable containing the multiplicator ((1 / med sscore ) * difficulty) needed to calculate the points (Dodo) and information on how many words are possible (>7 and 7). see [Point System](/tasks.md#point-system)
+  - [ ] 3.1 make getter funktion for all prprocessed information

 ### User input